kvasdopil/food/README.md

 - `src/lib/shuffle-utils.ts`: Utility functions for deterministic shuffling.
 Provides `seededShuffle()` for shuffling arrays with a seed value and `getDateSeed()` for generating a seed based on the current date.
 - `src/app/api/recipes/generate/route.ts`: API endpoint for generating recipe content (ingredients, instructions, image prompts) using Gemini API.
 Requires `EDIT_TOKEN` authentication.
 Does not save to database, returns generated recipe data.
 - `src/lib/recipe-store.ts`: Centralized recipe storage with IndexedDB persistence.
 Stores partial recipe data (from feed) and full recipe data (from detail pages).
 Automatically loads cached recipes on app initialization and persists new data as it's fetched.
 Provides methods to retrieve cached partial or full recipe data.
+- `src/lib/recipe-utils.ts`: Shared recipe parsing and formatting utilities used across API routes.
+Provides `parseIngredients()` and `parseInstructions()` for parsing database-stored recipe data, and `buildInstructions()` for formatting instructions as numbered steps.
+Also includes `normalizeRecipe()`, `slugify()`, and recipe data types.
+- `src/lib/image-storage-utils.ts`: Shared image storage utilities used by image-related API endpoints.
+Provides `calculateFileHash()` for generating SHA-256 file hashes and `ensureBucket()` for ensuring Supabase storage buckets exist.

 ## Recipe Asset Workflow